-A super easy, flavorful meal with curried salmon braised in creamy coconut greens.
-Great for a quick weeknight meal or even a dinner party!
+A super easy, flavorful meal featuring curry-spiced salmon braised in creamy coconut greens.
+Serve with rice or crusty bread for a quick weeknight meal that is sure to impress!

 - 3 tablespoons olive oil, divided